 The traditional 4C model is a great tool to understand how a diamond’s four main characteristics affect its price and appearance:

-- Cut – Precision of Craftsmanship.
+- Cut – Precision and quality of craftsmanship.

-- Carat – Weight and Size.
+- Carat – Weight and size.

 - Clarity – Purity.